ErikBrewster/cozir/README.md

 # cozir
-Playing around with COZIR CO2 sensor
+Playing around with COZIR CO2 sensor.
+This is just an experiment.
+This doesn't even work as I want, yet.